 “Because she had gone through the program, it took off the edge for her,” Peters says.
 “It made her appreciate people who were different from her, and now she has all kinds of friends.”

-In short, Changing Worlds teaches empathy—the ability to understand how someone else feels and to experience his or her emotions as your own.
+In short, Changing Worlds teaches empathy—the ability to understand how someone else feels and to experience their emotions as your own.

 And according to a panel of experts, the program is doing an exceptional job: Last month, judges selected Changing Worlds as one of two winners of an unprecedented international competition honoring leaders in empathy education.